JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Converts the Unicode character(s) preceding the start position of this text range to a hexadecimal number, and selects it.

 ```
-FUNCTION CTextRange2.UnicodeToHex () AS HRESULT
+FUNCTION UnicodeToHex () AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->UnicodeToHex(m_pTextRange2))
    RETURN m_Result
 END FUNCTION